Frequently Asked Questions

 The UW Department of Rehabilitation Medicine has a long history of research into treatments that alleviate many of the medical problems associated with chronic SCI.
 Click here for a description of research studies currently being conducted by the Northwest Regional Spinal Cord Injury System.

-Check the UW Department of Rehabilitation Medicine Web site to find out about other studies in the department: http://depts.washington.edu/rehab/research/volunteers.html#sci.
+Check the UW Department of Rehabilitation Medicine website to find out about other studies in the department: http://rehab.washington.edu/research/volunteers.asp.

 4. Where can I find general information about spinal cord injury for new patients or other interested persons?